dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 Within the rack, the configuration is the same for both variants, and is somewhat different than the configuration north of the ToR.

-Every router within the rack, which, in the case of {{site.prodname}} is every compute server, shares the same AS as the ToR that they are connected to.
+Every router within the rack, which, in the case of {{site.tseeprodname}} is every compute server, shares the same AS as the ToR that they are connected to.
 That connection is in the form of an Ethernet switching layer.
 Each router in the rack must be directly connected to enable the AS to remain